 Owners say this interactive toy can keep active and curious rabbits entertained for hours on end.
 Some very clever rabbits figured the toy out quickly, but for most it's a challenge that keeps them engaged.

-Best Tunnel: WARE Fun Tunnel for Small Animals
+WARE Fun Tunnel Play Tube Small Animal Toy

 The flexible design allows you to mold and shape the tunnel to keep things interesting for your bunny (or fit inside their cage).
 It also helps satisfy your pet’s natural instinct to burrow, and provides a sense of safety and security while helping to curb boredom.
-Customers say that the plastic is easy to clean, and some reviewers have even purchased two tunnels to create an extra-long play area.
+The plastic is easy to clean, and you can even purchased two tunnels to create an extra-long play area.